raspereza/HtoAA/README.md

 - create filelists with the script `FileListMaker2018.sh`;
 - modify appropriately the parameter `dRIsoMuon` in configuration files for data (`analysisMacro_2018.conf`) and signal samples (`analysisMacro_{ggH,VBF,VH,ttH,ggH_2mu2tau}_2018.conf`);
 - run analysis executable `analysis_macro_4tau` on data and signal samples;
+- create RooT file with (m1,m2) correlation coefficients by running macro `CorrCoefficients.C` in the working directory;
 - create datacards;
 - compute expected limits for all mass hypothesis (ma=4..15 GeV).